jeldrint/Blog-API-Server/README.md

 May 12 - May 18
 -
 * Let's make the Blog Author account
-    - view post  (also for common account)
+    - view post  (also for common account) ☑️
-    - create/ edit / delete post
+    - create/ edit / delete post ☑️
     - comments (also for common account)
     - published / unpublished posts
         * unpublished posts can be viewed by the blog authors?
         * published posts can be viewed by common accounts as well as the public

 * May 12 - 13
-    - can create post now (Blog Author account) ☑️
+    - can create post now (Blog Author account)
-    - displayed published posts for public and logged accounts ☑️
+    - displayed published posts for public and logged accounts
-    - make the blog presentable ☑️
+    - make the blog presentable

 * May 14
+    -  blog author now displayed by using populate() (finally)
+    - now using the formatted date using luxon (as a virtual schema property, again, finally!)
+    - edit and delete post done
+        - deleting has been easy, and the first parts of update
+        - but I spent so much time debugging the update schema parts, since I modified the fields of the update schema, and I did some trial and error